Most Frequently asked J2EE Interview Questions and answers:

 Q #9) What are the identified limitation of hibernate?

-- Only composite keys support available and it prevents advanced query options.
+- Only composite key support is available and it prevents advanced query options.

 - Database and vendor independence application.